zalenix/portaldocs/portal-sdk/generated/portalfx-extension-hosting-service.md

 3. How much time does hosting service takes to rollout a new version of extension to the relevant stage?

-Hosting service takes about 5 minutes to publsh the latest version to all DCs.
+Hosting service takes about 30 minutes to publish the latest version to all DCs.

 4. Some customers of my extension are hitting the old UX even after deploying the latest package.
 Is there a bug in hosting service ?